The Discrete and Semi-continuous Fr\'echet Distance with Shortcuts via Approximate Distance Counting and Selection Techniques: Introduction

-We believe that this technique is of independent interest, beyond the scope of computing the one-sided Fr\'echet distance with shortcuts, and that it may be applicable to other optimization problems over pairwise distances.
+We believe that these algorithms are of independent interest, beyond the scope of computing the one-sided Fr\'echet distance with shortcuts, and that they may be applicable to other optimization problems over pairwise distances.
 We give two such additional applications.
-The first application, given in Corollary~\ref{cor:aprox_selection}, is rank-based approximation of the $k$th smallest distance.
-That is, given $k$ and $L \le k$, we give an algorithm for finding a distance which is the $\kappa$-th smallest distance, for some $k-L \le \kappa \le k+L$, that runs in $O((m+n)^{4/3+\epsilon}/L^{1/3}+m+n)$ time.
+The first application is of the first algorithm and it is a rank-based approximation of the $k$th smallest distance.
+More specifically, let $k$ and $L$ be such that $0<k<mn$ and $\sqrt{k}\le L\le k$.
+We give an algorithm for finding a distance which is the $\kappa$-th smallest distance, for some rank $\kappa$ satisfying $k-L \le \kappa \le k+L$, that runs in $O\left(\frac{mnk}{L^2}\log (m+n) + m +n\right)$ time.
+If $L^2/k\le m+n$ we can also find such a pair in $O((m+n)^{4/3+\eps}k^{1/3}/L^{2/3})$ time for any $\eps>0$.
+This time bound holds in expectation and with high probability.

 Our second application is a semi-continuous version of the one-sided Fr\'echet distance with shortcuts.
-In this problem $A$ is a sequence of $m$ points and $f\subseteq\mathbb{R}^{2}$ is a polygonal curve of $n$ edges.
-A frog has to jump over the points in $A$, connected by a leash to a person who walks on $f$.
+In this problem $P$ is a sequence of $m$ points and $f\subseteq\mathbb{R}^{2}$ is a polygonal curve of $n$ edges.
+A frog has to jump over the points in $P$, connected by a leash to a person who walks on $f$.
 The frog can make shortcuts and skip points, but the person must traverse $f$ continuously.
 The frog and the person cannot backtrack.
 We want to compute the minimum length of a leash that allows the frog and the person to get to their final positions in such a scenario.
-In Section~\ref{sec:semi_cont} we present an algorithm that runs in $O((m+n)^{2/3}m^{2/3}n^{1/3}\log(m+n))$ expected time for this problem.
+In Section~\ref{sec:semi_continuous} we present an algorithm, that runs in time $O((m+n)^{2/3}m^{2/3}n^{1/3}\log(m+n))$ in expectation and with high probability, for this problem.
 While less efficient than the fully discrete version, it is still significantly subquadratic.

 For the two-sided version we take a different approach.
-More specifically, we implement the decision procedure by using an implicit compact representation of all pairs in $A\times B$ at distance at most $\delta$ as the disjoint union of complete bipartite cliques \cite{KS97}.
+More specifically, we use an implicit compact representation of all pairs in $P\times Q$ at distance at most $\delta$ as the disjoint union of complete bipartite cliques \cite{KS97}.
 This representation allows us to maintain the pairs reachable by the frogs with a leash of length at most $\delta$ implicitly and efficiently.
-The cost of the decision procedure is $O((m^{2/3}n^{2/3}+m+n)\log^2 (m+n))$, which is comparable with the cost of the distance selection procedure of~\cite{KS97}, as mentioned above.
-We can then run a binary search for the optimal distance, using this distance selection procedure.
-The resulting algorithm runs in $O((m^{2/3}n^{2/3}+m+n)\log^3 (m+n))$ time and requires $O((m^{2/3}n^{2/3}+m+n)\log (m+n))$ space.
+Our algorithm runs in $O((m^{2/3}n^{2/3}+m+n)\log^3 (m+n))$ time and requires $O((m^{2/3}n^{2/3}+m+n)\log (m+n))$ space.